phone number directions directions

 Extreme temperatures add another challenging element to hiking with dogs and there are different health concerns depending on the season and weather conditions.
 For pet health concerns in the summer, if your dog picks up their paws and stops moving forward, the ground is likely too hot.
 (Of course, if you are hiking in the winter, your dog is probably too cold.)

 Learn a little pet first aid to recognize the signs that your dog is feeling pain or discomfort.
-Some important things to watch out for when hiking with dogs include:
+Some important things to watch out for during summer hikes with dogs include:

 HEAT EXHAUSTION